Learn to Teach, Teach to Learn

 3. Do I need to have any other qualifications to be accepted into the program?
 To qualify for our Teacher Training Program, you must complete an application and pay the deposit.

 4. How much time should I expect to spend on homework?
 This depends upon how long you choose to spend in the program.
-Those wishing to complete it in a shorter period of time might need to spend between 8 to 10 hours per week on written assignments and class observations.
+Those wishing to complete it in the shortest time frame of 3 months might need to spend up to 20 hours per week on the online learning platform and discussion groups and classes.
 Those who want to stretch the program out over the full year, might not need to do this.
 The homework is designed to support the material covered in class and help you integrate what is presented into your own practice and teaching.
 If you are not planning on teaching after this course, you may choose not to complete all of the homework assignments and take the course for non-credit.
 However, if you wish to receive your Certificate of

 Completion, you must accrue the necessary hours and complete all the homework assignments.